 Even though the other side may have engaged in reprehensible conduct, our ethical obligations require us to treat our adversaries with civility and respect.

 Every now and then we run into civil defense lawyers who haven’t gone up against us before and think they can use dilatory, scorched-earth litigation tactics to intimidate.
 That approach just doesn’t work with us.
-At this point, we’ve lost count of the number of cases where defense counsel huffed and puffed at the outset that our clients’ claims were baseless, that their client would vigorously defend themselves, that they would move for sanctions if we didn’t voluntarily dismiss, etc., and we ended up obtaining a favorable outcome for our client.
+At this point, we’ve lost count of the number of cases where defense counsel puffed at the outset that our clients’ claims were baseless, that their client would vigorously defend themselves, that they would move for sanctions if we didn’t voluntarily dismiss, etc., and we ended up obtaining a favorable outcome for our client.

 If the other side isn’t interested in doing the right thing and sharing in the risks of litigation, our lawyers are tenacious litigators and skilled oral advocates with trial experience who know their way around a courtroom.
 While the primary reason why we do this work is because we’re committed to promoting civil rights and eliminating bias, we are incredibly competitive advocates who hate to lose and love to win.
 And we especially enjoy winning against those who abused their positions of power to infringe on the rights of vulnerable and otherwise less-powerful people.